Mickey Leland International

 Meet the Current Class

-The 10th Class of Leland Fellows runs from September 2019 to August 2021.
-Get to the Leland Fellows below, and read about their first-hand experiences during the fellowship.
+The 11th Class of Leland Fellows runs from September 2021 to August 2023.
+Get to know the Leland Fellows below.

 Getting exposure to Washington, our elected officials, think tanks and advocacy organizations was invaluable.
 And having them come and give briefs—the opportunity to sit down and get schooled by experts on a lot of these issues—has been crucial to refining my understanding and my approach to tackling hunger.
 The Leland Fellows Program is like a “farm-to-fork” exposure to foreign aid that most folks don’t necessarily get before they’re thrown into the mix.Adam Norikane, Chief of USAID Tanzania & 4th Class Leland Hunger Fellow